-AltaGas owns 100 percent of the Gordondale facility which has licensed capacity of 150 Mmcf/d for processing sour natural gas.
-AltaGas operates the facility which is located in the Gordondale area of the Montney reserve area approximately 100 km northwest of Grande Prairie, Alberta.
+AltaGas owns 100 percent of the Gordondale facility which has licensed capacity of 150 Mmcf/d for processing sour natural gas and is located in the Gordondale area of the Montney reserve area approximately 100 km northwest of Grande Prairie, Alberta.
 The Gordondale facility processes gas gathered from Birchcliff's Gordondale Montney development under a long-term take-or-pay contract.
 The plant is equipped with liquids extraction facilities to capture the NGL value for the producer.
 The plant also has peaking power plant generators which serve as emergency back-up generation for the plant as well as power supply to the grid when demand is high or supply is low.
+Effective July 1, 2024, AltaGas transferred operatorship of the Gordondale facility to Birchcliff on a contract basis.
+AltaGas continues to own 100 percent of the facility and there is no change in the long term take-or-pay commitments.